LemmenAid/hooked-on-fish/README.md

 * [Am I Responsive?](https://ui.dev/amiresponsive) - Used to create an image of the website on various screen sizes.
 * [Heroku](https://www.heroku.com/) - Used for deploying the live project.
 * [Bootstrap](https://getbootstrap.com/) - Used to add style to the displayed pages
-* [ChatGPT](https://chat.openai.com/) - Used to create the blogs, member stories and about page.
+* [ChatGPT](https://chat.openai.com/) - Used to create the content for about page and where to buy pages.
 * [Code Beautify](https://codebeautify.org/) - Used to format HTML and CSS code.
 * [Clouidnary](https://cloudinary.com/) - Used to host images and integrate with django and the admin portal.